aquasecurity/harbor-scanner-aqua/README.md

   interface under the project configuration.
 - For Aqua CSP version >= **4.6.20181 (4.6 update 16)** set the value of the `SCANNER_CLI_OVERRIDE_REGISTRY_CREDENTIALS`
   env to `true`.

+### Error: Failed scanning image: image was not found in registry

+For Harbor versions >= 2.0, which do not set the `tag` property in a scan request anymore, the value of the `SCANNER_AQUA_USE_IMAGE_TAG` env must be set to `false`.
+This informs the adapter service to use digest rather than tag as the image identifier.

+### Error: Failed scanning image: no such registry

+Make sure the value of the `SCANNER_AQUA_REGISTRY` env is the same as the **Registry Name** entered in Aqua CSP management console.

 ## Contributing